sosheskaz/borg-multi-lock/README.md

 ## How

-`borg with-lock` almost accomplishes what I need, but it lacks the ability to gather multiple locks simultaneously, and even if done serially there are issues.
+`borg with-lock` almost accomplishes what I need, but it lacks the ability to gather multiple locks simultaneously, and even if done serially there are potentially timing issues.

 Borg has an internal `Lock` mechanism which functions like a mutex.
 We acquire this lock for multiple repositories simultaneously.